BOSL RULES (Last updated, September 7 2023)

 Balls (restricted flight 12", 0.40 COR) are used.

-Trapper gloves will be allowed at first base, catcher and pitcher positions only.
+Trapper gloves will be allowed at any position.

 Metal spiked shoes are not allowed.
 (Soccer or multi cleat rubber shoes are allowed).